-POST-ACCIDENT TESTING: Any student involved in a training-related accident or injury under circumstances that suggest possible use or influence of drugs or alcohol in the accident or injury event will be asked to submit to a drug and/or alcohol test.
+Any student involved in a training-related accident or injury under circumstances that suggest possible use or influence of drugs or alcohol in the accident or injury event will be asked to submit to a drug and/or alcohol test.
 "Involved in a training-related accident or injury" means not only the one who was or could have been injured, but also any student who potentially contributed to the accident or injury event in any way.

-A student will be presumed under the influence of an illegal controlled substance upon any positive finding from a random drug test or reasonable cause drug test given under this policy.
-Drug testing will be by mass spectrometer test on Perry Technical Institute time and expense by a certified, creditable laboratory or medical facility prescribed by the Institute.
+A student will be presumed under-the-influence upon any positive finding from a random drug test or reasonable cause drug test given under this policy.
+Drug testing will be by liquid chromatography-mass spectrometry (LC-MS) on Perry Technical Institute time and expense by a certified, creditable laboratory or medical facility prescribed by the Institute.
 Random drug test collection will be conducted on the Perry Technical Institute campus with a minimal disruption to class time.
 Failure to take a drug test, producing a cold sample, or producing a dilute test will result in a positive test result.
 A positive test result may result in the imposition of sanctions up to and including, but not limited to, suspension and/or dismissal.
 A student who has been deemed to be under-the-influence may not operate any vehicle on company property or a public roadway.
-If the student insists on driving, PTI administration will contact law enforcement and report the infraction
+If the student insists on driving, PTI administration will contact law enforcement and report the infraction.